barlaniado/project_data_mining/README.md

 **Do you want to change the default sectors?**\
 Go to the configuration file and change the SECTORS according to your needs.
 **Note:** If you will specify sector that does not exist in the SECTORS list, the program will not run.\
-So if new sectors wil be created, please go to the configurations file and add to the SECTORS list the new sectors.
+So if new sectors wil be created, please go to the configurations file and add to the SECTORS list the new sectors **2) -d** \
-**2) -d**/
 Each running adds logs to the logs files./
 You have the option to choose the level of the logs, you do so by adding -d flag.\
 If -d specify as argument the logs will be in debug level, this will makes the logs a lot more detailed\